 There’s even more you can do: I like to be creative by adding flavorful, lower calorie ingredients like Dijon mustard, fresh herbs, sweet pickle relish, roasted red peppers, sun-dried tomatoes, chopped cucumber, cayenne pepper or curry powder to egg salad.
 My favorite diner in New York City makes an egg salad with fresh tarragon, a touch of mayo, pickled onions and chopped spinach; they also make an egg-less version with tofu.
 Take your avocado toast to the next level by mixing your chopped egg with diced avocado, tomato and cilantro.

-When I make egg salad at home, I use 4 eggs, 1 tablespoon of mayonnaise, 1 tablespoon of non-fat Greek yogurt, lots of fresh chopped celery, herbs (basil, dill or parsley), salt, pepper and pinch of smoked paprika.
+When I make egg salad at home, I use 4 eggs, 1 tablespoon of mayonnaise, 1 tablespoon of non-fat Greek yogurt, chopped celery and lots of fresh herbs (basil, dill or parsley), salt, pepper and pinch of smoked paprika.
 My recipe makes enough for at least three sandwiches.
 Save a few more calories by making an open-faced sandwich (using only one slice of bread), serving on a whole-wheat English muffin or using lettuce leaves as a wrap.

 Dana Angelo White, MS, RD, ATC, is a registered dietitian, certified athletic trainer and owner of Dana White Nutrition, Inc., which specializes in culinary and sports nutrition.
 She is the author of four cookbooks First Bites: Superfoods for Babies and Toddlers, The Healthy Air Fryer Cookbook, The Healthy Instant Pot Cookbook and Healthy Quick and Easy Smoothies.